← Back to Blog

 /plugin install imessage@claude-plugins-official

-3. Relaunch Claude with channels enabled:
+3. Restart with the channel enabled:

 claude --channels plugin:imessage@claude-plugins-official